coltongrainger/quamash/alg2.md

 > MA106 Linear Algebra, familiarity with elementary group theory and the ring theory part of MA249 Algebra II: Groups and Rings is desirable.

 ### Prelim Exam Outline

+Here's an outline for 3/6 questions on the CU algebra prelim exam.
+See also [the first half](alg1#prelim-exam-syllabus).

 - Modules and linear algebra